hareeshganesan/screentime-goal-tracker/README.md

 ## Purpose

-The Screen Time Goal Tracker is a Streamlit-based web application designed to help users monitor and manage their device usage, particularly focusing on iPhone screen time.
-It provides insights into daily screen time trends, unnecessary app usage, and pickup frequency, allowing users to set and track goals for healthier digital habits.
+This tracker helps iPhone and Mac users set and visualise screen time goals.
+It provides insights into daily screen time trends, unnecessary app usage, and pickup frequency, allowing users to set and track goals.

 Key features include:
 - Daily screen time and pickup trends visualization
-- Unnecessary screen time tracking
+- Unnecessary screen time tracking (where users specify which apps are the unnecessary ones they're targeting)
 - Goal achievement display
 - Detailed app usage breakdown
 - Suggestions for alternative activities when screen time goals are exceeded